Covid-19 for walkers 25-Oct

 - [22-Sep] The stricter measures (e.g. pubs close at 10pm) announcement did not change the meeting outdoors, or outdoor walking group rules.

-- [13-Sep] A 6 person limit was introduced in England and Scotland.
-Wales outdoor limit remains at 30 outdoors, and NI at 15.
+- [13-Sep] A 6 person (outdoors) limit was introduced in England.
+In Scotland its 6 from 2 households..
+In NI its 15.
 There are higher limits for organised groups with formal measures.

 Advice for everyone